Firefighters take concerns about lithium-ion battery fires to Congress

 Some lawmakers say they also want to make sure people are buying devices with these batteries from legitimate companies.

-“Federal, state and local governments must take measures to prevent unsafe manufactures from endangering the public with cheap lithium-ion batteries,” said Rep. Anthony D’Esposito, R - New York
+“Federal, state and local governments must take measures to prevent unsafe manufacturers from endangering the public with cheap lithium-ion batteries,” said Rep. Anthony D’Esposito, R - New York